MCPControl

 Windows-MCP

-Enables AI agents to interact with the Windows operating system for tasks such as file navigation, application control, UI interaction, and QA testing.
+This MCP server enables AI agents to directly interact with the Windows operating system, performing tasks such as file navigation, application control, UI interaction, and QA testing.

 mcp